 Darlington Borough Council is required by law to protect the public funds it administers.
 We may share information given to us with other bodies responsible for auditing or administering public money to help prevent and detect fraud.

 Data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it may highlight an inconsistency which requires further investigation.
-No assumption will be made as to whether there is fraud, error or another explanation until an investigation is carried out.
+No assumption can be made as to whether there is fraud until an investigation is carried out.

 - Electoral Register

 - Concessionary Travel Schemes

 - Car Parking (Blue Badges, Parking Permits etc)

 We also share some or all of this data with external bodies such as the Cabinet Office, HMRC and DWP so they may undertake data matching exercises on a national scale.

 All use of data is in compliance with the General Data Protection Regulation (GDPR).

 The legal basis for processing your personal data is that processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller.

 The Cabinet Office National Fraud Initiative is conducted using the data matching powers bestowed on the Minister for the Cabinet Office by Part 6 of the Local Audit and Accountability Act 2014 (LAAA).